activeloopai/deeplake/README.md

 ### Coming Soon

 * Datasets hosting on Azure
-* Dataset query using text-based query language
-* Dataset query using custom filter functions without having to download the entire dataset
+* Dataset query without having to download the entire dataset
 * Rapid visualization of image datasets via integration with Activeloop Platform
  <p align="center">
     <br>
     <img src="https://raw.githubusercontent.com/activeloopai/Hub/master/docs/visualizer%20gif.gif" width="75%"/>
     </br>
 Visualization of a dataset uploaded to Hub

-## How does Hub work?

-Databases, data lakes, and data warehouses are best suited for tabular data and are not optimized for deep-learning applications using data such as images, videos, and text.
-By storing data as chunked compressed arrays, Hub significantly increases data transfer speeds between network-connected machines.
-This eliminates the need to download entire datasets before running code, because computations and data streaming can occur simultaneously without increasing the total runtime.

-Hub also significantly reduces the time to build machine learning workflows, because its API eliminates boilerplate code that is typically required for data wrangling ✌️.

 ## Getting Started with Hub
 Hub is written in 100% python and can be quickly installed using pip.